theminigundude/Data-Visualization-Project/README.md

 ## How to Run
 -------------
-Once downloaded or cloned, simply click on home.html and it should open in your browser
+Once downloaded or cloned, you need to put the files into a local server to run due to aJax.

 ## Future Updates
 -----------------